 Following the detailed guide above to stream IP cameras to YouTube is never the end of successful live streaming.

-Poor image quality or slow Internet connection, these are the common problems that you may encounter when going live on YouTube.
+Poor image quality or slow Internet connection, are the common problems that you may encounter when going live on YouTube.

 To provide a smooth viewing experience to your audience, check out the 4 useful tips as follows.